tig3rmast3r/vampnet/README.md

 ## Fine-tuning ALT Method (for large datasets)
-Standard method is not usable for fine-tuning large dataset (error command line too long) so here's an alternative Put your samples folder into train/ eg:vampnet/train/mysamples/ Put your (optional) validation samples in another folder on train/ eg:vampnet/train/myvalsamples/
+Standard method is not usable for fine-tuning large dataset (error command line too long) so here's an alternative

 Case 1 (no validation samples folder)
 ```bash